liamcremers/SE_Exam_GD11_Cremers_Liam/README.md

 - **Drag-and-Drop System**: Allows loading of Lua scripts dynamically for additional games, if available.
 - **Annotations**: EmmyLua annotations are added for all classes and functions exposed to Lua, improving code readability and auto-completion support in IDEs.

-## Structure
-### Root Folder
-- `Project Folder`: Contains all the project source files, organized logically.
-Does not include unnecessary or redundant files.
-- `Game Folder`: Includes the release build of the project and all necessary scripts and resources to run the game out-of-the-box.

 ### Lua Scripts
 - Lua scripts resemble the structure of the C++ Game Engine, with functions like `Initialize`, `GameStart`, `GameEnd`, `Tick`, and `Paint`.
-- Game logic is modular and spans multiple Lua files for better maintainability.
+- Annotations make sure that I could maintain typesafety during my lua coding journey

 ## Deliverables
 - A zipped package with the following structure:
-  - `SE_Exam_class_last-name_first-name.rar` or `.zip`
+  - `SE_Exam_GD11_Cremers_Liam.rar`
   - **Contents**:
-    - `Project Folder`: Source files and project structure.
+    - `src`: Source files and project structure.
-    - `Game Folder`: Release build, Lua scripts, and all dependencies/resources.
+    - `Game`: Release build, Lua scripts, and all dependencies/resources.
+    - `cmake`: Cmake files to enhance the clarity of my CMakeLists.txt

 ## How to Run
 1. Unzip the provided package.